patrickhaller/slog/README.md

 and function name for production logs.

-This is for everyone who has googled log output, only to find that it was specific to only a few releases, and all the results are just the code itself.
+This is for everyone who has googled log output, only to find that it was specific to only a few releases, and all the results were just the code itself.

 ### CONFIG